FlightControl-User/x16-flash/README.md

   4. For the **ROMs 1 to 6** on the cardridge, are the **J1 jumper pins closed**?
   5. For the **ROM 7** on the cardridge, are the **J2 jumper pins closed**?

-# 5. Start the CX16 update.
+# 2. Run the CX16 update program.

-Place the SD card in the CX16 (VERA) card slot.
+1. Place the SD card in the CX16 (VERA) card slot.

-Boot/Start your Commander X16 computer.
+2. Boot/Start your Commander X16 computer.

-Type `LOAD CX16-UPDATE.PRG` or press `F7` on the keyboard (`DOS"$"`) and put the cursor in front of the program, then press `F3` on the keyboard (`LOAD`).
+3. Type `LOAD CX16-UPDATE.PRG` or press `F7` on the keyboard (`DOS"$"`) and put the cursor in front of the program, then press `F3` on the keyboard (`LOAD`).

-Type `RUN` or press `F5` on the keyboard.
+4. Type `RUN` or press `F5` on the keyboard.

-# 6. Main flow of the CX16 update utility:
+# 2.1 Main flow of the CX16 update program:

-The update utility is very user friendly and walks you through the different steps.
+The update program is very user friendly and walks you through the different steps.
 Please find below a detailed description of the complete process.

-## 6.1.
-Introduction and briefing screens
+## 2.1.1 Introduction and briefing screens

 ![Into-1](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/INTRO1.jpg)